t1/deployer/docs/tutorial.md

     version: 1.0
 ```

-Not too bad, you may say.
+That's not too bad, you may say.
 There's not so much repetition.
 You can live with that.
 And you're absolutely right... as long as you only have hand full of applications to manage.
 If you have hundreds of applications, things may start to look different.
 Are you really sure, all of them follow the same scheme?